 - Association of Critical Heritage Studies

 I am Programme Director for the MA Curating Science.
-I supervise doctoral research in the fields of museology and critical heritage studies, focusing on approaches to digital collecting and practices of collaborative livelihood and survival.
+I supervise doctoral research in the fields of museology and critical heritage studies.
 I also teach and supervise dissertations on the BA Liberal Arts, MA Arts Management and Heritage Studies, and MA Art Gallery and Museum Studies.

 Research groups and institutes